just-the-docs/just-the-docs/docs/configuration.md

   # Enable or disable the search button that appears in the bottom right corner of every page
   # Supports true or false (default)
   button: false
+  # Enable or disable the indexing of Jekyll posts
+  # Supports true or false (default)
+  posts: false
 ```

 ## Mermaid Diagrams